Herman B Wells: IU Foundation leader

 During his tenure as IU's president and university chancellor, Wells also had a leadership role at the IU Foundation, the fundraising division of the university.
 From 1937 to 1962 Wells held the dual offices of the foundation's chairman of the board and president.
 He continued as the foundation's president and vice chairman of the foundation's board while serving as the university chancellor.

 Public service

 Aside from his activities at IU, Wells remained active in public service throughout his long career.
 In 1943–44 Wells worked for the U.S. State Department's Office of Foreign Economic Cooperation in Washington, D.C.
 In 1944–45 he served as chair of the American Council on Education, and in 1946 Wells spent three months in Greece observing its democratic elections.
 In 1947–48 Wells was a cultural advisor to the allied military government in Germany following World War II.
 He also assisted in establishing the Free University of Berlin.
 In 1957 Wells was a delegate to the Twelfth Session of the United Nations General Assembly.
 Wells served as chairman of the board of the Education and World Affairs organization from 1962 until 1970.
 He was also a consultant in higher education and traveled the world on behalf of IU's international education projects.

+Wells was a member and often assumed a leadership role in several educational foundations, including the Carnegie Foundation, the American Council on Education (1944–45), and the National Commission on Humanities (1964–65), among others.
+He was a member of presidential committees on overseas voluntary activities and U.S.-Soviet trade relations, as well as serving on several boards of directors, such as the Federal Home Loan Bank of Indianapolis (1936–71) and the Lilly Endowment (1972–2000).
+A recipient of numerous honors and awards, including twenty-eight honorary degrees, Wells received many tributes to his long career.
+IU student scholarships and student recognition awards, as well as memorials on the IU Bloomington campus and the main campus library are named in his honor.
+Wells was also the subject of a PBS documentary film.
+His autobiography, Being Lucky: Reminiscences and Reflections, was published in 1980.